Education

 woman wearing red shirt looking at a virtual lesson

-There’s a wealth of fantastic online teaching platforms for virtual classes, but selecting the best of these is a challenge.
+There’s a wealth of fantastic online classroom platforms for hosting virtual classes.
+But selecting the best one for your teaching needs is a challenge.

-Some platforms specializing in course management and administration are technical to implement or complicated to use.
-And while some engagement tools are enjoyable for learners, they’re limited in what you can do with them in class.
+Some virtual classroom software is technical to implement or complicated to use.
+And while some engagement features are enjoyable for learners, they’re not particularly useful for educators.

-But with a clearer idea of what different kinds of tools can offer, you can start enjoying their huge range of features for creative planning, engaging students online, and tracking progress.
+But with a clearer idea of your online teaching tool options, you can choose the right software and put it to work for creative planning, engaging students online, and tracking progress.

 Video engagement